nstefan/yastwai/GIT_WORKFLOW.md

 ### 1. Branch Management (`branch-check.sh`)

-This script helps you manage branches according to the yastai.mdc requirements.
+This script helps you manage branches according to the yastwai.mdc requirements.

 ```bash
 ./scripts/branch-check.sh